 The rounded bottom section of the shuttle, where players hit with a racket, is the base of the shuttlecock.
 This is the only part of the shuttlecock that makes contact with your racket strings.

-The diameter of a shuttlecock’s base is approximatelyย 25-28 mm and has a length of 23 to 25 mm.
+The diameter of a shuttlecock’s base is approximately 25-28 mm and has a length of 23 to 25 mm.

-The base is made of natural cork, covered with a thin layer of leather or synthetic material for protection.
+he base is made of natural cork, covered with a thin layer of leather or synthetic material for protection.
 For training, a synthetic composite cork is used, which is a mix of natural cork with synthetic material.

 The skirt and base of the shuttlecock have very distinct functions.
 It affects the feel of the game.
 The cone part of the shuttle is responsible for the aerodynamics, while the base causes the impact response and flight initiation.
 The detailed functions of both parts are defined below.

-Skirt (Cone) | Base (Cork) |
+| Skirt (Cone) | Base (Cork) |

 |